ElectNewt/HomeServer/README.md

 - [Transmission](https://github.com/transmission/transmission) Torrent client. `http://localhost:9091`

 ## Ebook-Manager
 [Calibre](https://github.com/kovidgoyal/calibre) is an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.
+Along with [calibre-web](https://github.com/janeczku/calibre-web) for a nicer experience

 It can be configured along with `Readarr` so synch the books automatically.